England Ireland Find Havens

 Image: Michael Harpur

 The conspicuous Calshot Radar Tower is on the western side, 1 mile north of Calshot Castle.
 The conspicuous chimney of the Fawley Power Station stands 3 miles northwest, and most sailors see it as the primary landmark at the entrance to Southampton Water.
-Keep well clear of very large tankers operating from Fawley.
+Keep well clear of large tankers operating from Fawley.
 The mud bank on the western side, between Calshot and Hythe, is steep-to, breaking down abruptly from a high bank to 12 to 14 metres of water.

 Image: Michael Harpur